karoteeni110/Finnish-verb-derivation/README.md

 > antautua, annella, anniskella

-The input verb should be a _perussana_ (Fin. "basic word", i.e. a word that is composed of a single morpheme and have not gone through any derivational change), and the output verb contains only two morphemes, i.e goes through one derivational change (Fin. johdin; See [§ 306](http://scripta.kotus.fi/visk/sisallys.php?p=306)).
+The input verb should be a _perussana_ (Fin. "basic word", i.e. a word that is composed of a single morpheme and have not gone through any derivational change), and the output verb contains only two morphemes, i.e goes through one derivational change (Fin. johdin; See [VISK § 306](http://scripta.kotus.fi/visk/sisallys.php?p=306)).

 However, this version (010319) yields disappoting results.
 The derivational forms it yields could exist in principle, but has not been used in real life (See [VISK § 158](http://scripta.kotus.fi/visk/sisallys.php?p=158)), and there are bugs in the script :((((.
 It seems an analyzer is more realistic.

-# Structure of scripts
+# Structure

 The lexc script has put several toy words, and added all the five suffixes to them.
 For example the lower word for "antaa" are "antaa-AhtAA", "antaa-AistAA", "antaa-ellA", "antaa-illA", "antaa-skellA", "antaa-ttAA" and "antaa-UtUA".